Probation and Dismissal

 A student will be placed on academic dismissal if the student has earned a cumulative grade point average of less than 2.0 in all units attempted at the college in two (2) consecutive semesters - a summer session is not considered a semester.
 For purposes of this section, semesters are considered consecutive on the basis of the student's enrollment.
 For example, a fall semester followed by a fall semester will be consecutive if the student was not enrolled for the intervening Spring Semester

 A student Placed on academic dismissal will be dismissed from the college for the subsequent semester.
-The student may petition the Dean, Educational Programs-Student Support Services, to be reinstated and if approved will be permitted to enroll in the following semester.
+The student may petition the Dean of Student Affairs, to be reinstated and if approved will be permitted to enroll in the following semester.

 A student who has enrolled in at least twelve (12) semester units since summer 1983 at Santa Barbara City College, will be placed on progress dismissal when 50% or more of the cumulative units in which he/she has enrolled at the college are W, I, and No Pass grades for each of the two (2) most recent regular fall or spring semesters.
 For purpose of this section, semesters will be considered consecutive on the basis of the student's enrollment.
 For example, a fall semester followed by a fall semester will be consecutive if the student was not enrolled in the intervening spring semester.

 A student placed on academic dismissal will be dismissed from the college for the subsequent semester.
-The student may petition the Dean, Educational Programs-Student Support Services, to be reinstated and if approved will be permitted to enroll in the following semester.
+The student may petition the Dean, Educational Programs-Student Affairs, to be reinstated and if approved will be permitted to enroll in the following semester.

 What can a student do to avoid being dismissed from the college?

 When a student is placed on Academic and/or Progress probation, the student will receive a Pipeline email notification from the college regarding their academic standing and will be allowed to continue enrollment in the subsequent semester.
 To avoid dismissal in the future, the student must improve their academic standing during this subsequent semester by completing all courses with passing grades.
-Completing the Student Success Seminar, talking to an academic counselor and to professors or finding a tutor, are just a few of the steps students can take to improve their academic status and avoid being placed on dismissal.
+Meeting with an academic counselor, talking to professors and finding a tutor, are just a few of the steps students can take to improve their academic status and avoid being placed on dismissal.

 How do I return to school once I've been dismissed for one semester?